epimath/cholera-distinguishability/README.md

 Questions?
 Contact Marisa Eisenberg (marisae@umich.edu)

 The code given here will simulate and fit data from five different models of cholera dynamics in a population, as well as fitting to data from the 2006 cholera epidemic in Angola.
+To run, start with `SimFitAllMain.m`.
 While this code generates some basic plots, Elizabeth Lee has also made much nicer R code available for plotting the resulting parameter estimates and fits at :octocat: [eclee25/cholera-paramEstPlots](https://github.com/eclee25/cholera-paramEstPlots).

 Please cite the paper referenced above if you use our code or adapt it for your project.